dgleba/bashrail/README.md

 --

- edit rail308mk.sh
+ edit 1mk.sh
   - change $appn  <- the name of your new application
   - edit scaffolds
   - try it out.
-  - change the files to you liking, then run it again with a new $appn name.
+  - change the files to your liking, then run it again with a new $appn name if you like.

 ===